 applications: aws-integrator: charm: cs:~containers/aws-integrator num_units: 1 trust: true relations: - ['aws-integrator', 'kubernetes-master'] - ['aws-integrator', 'kubernetes-worker']

 Juju's bundle format, and valid YAML are discussed more fully in the Juju documentation.
 In this example it merely adds a new application, specifying the charm to use, and further specifies the relationships to add.

-To use this overlay with the CDK bundle, it is specified during deploy like this:
+To use this overlay with the Charmed Kubernetes bundle, it is specified during deploy like this:

 Adding or changing constraints